Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Additional Results

 \section{Additional Results}

 This section contains additional results that were not displayed in the main paper.

-Table~\ref{tab:pretxpredfull} presents the full model validation results that also include estimators using the Oaxaca-Blinder OLS and GLS weights (see, e.g, \cite{kline2011oaxaca}), with the rows ordered by RMSE of the prediction errors.
-We find in general that these estimators perform quite poorly, again showing that the cost of extrapolation is quite high in our application.
+Tables~\ref{tab:pretxpredfullcc} and~\ref{tab:pretxpredfull} presents the full model validation results that also include estimators using the Oaxaca-Blinder OLS and GLS weights (see, e.g, \cite{kline2011oaxaca}).
+The first table only presents the mean error and RMSE, with rows ordered by RMSE for each dataset, while the second table contains the errors for each individual year and the RMSE, with rows ordered by RMSE on the primary dataset.
+We find that the OLS and GLS estimators perform quite poorly, again showing that the cost of extrapolation is quite high in our application.

 Table~\ref{tab:confintmain} displays the point estimates and confidence intervals from all estimators we considered, including those using the ``heterogeneous adjustment.''

 Figure~\ref{fig:loostateplot} displays the change in our estimator when removing each state for all four of our estimators on the adjusted dataset (``homogeneous'') and the unadjusted dataset (``unadjusted'') for the primary dataset.
 Figure~\ref{fig:loostateplotc2} displays the same information when excluding the early expansion states.